What Is a Home Insurance Broker?

 - They handle the paperwork.
 Once you choose a policy, the broker submits your application to the insurer for binding.

-For homeowners insurance, typical commission structures look like this:
+For homeowners insurance in 2026, typical commission structures look like this:

 | Commission Type | Typical Range |